 Environmental Management: The sheer complexity, interrelatedness, and multiple facets within the broad field of Environmental Management and Sustainability make this profession as exciting as it is rewarding.
-Within this specialization, students in Cornell’s Field of Natural Resources will be embedded in an academic community of highly motivated, broadly diverse and globally renowned experts and practitioners of Conservation, Policy, Ecology, Resource Economics, Environmental Attitudes and Decision Processes, Sustainable Practices, and Social Ecological Systems.
+Within this area of focus students in Cornell’s Field of Natural Resources will be embedded in an academic community of highly motivated, broadly diverse and globally renowned experts and practitioners of Conservation, Policy, Ecology, Resource Economics, Environmental Attitudes and Decision Processes, Sustainable Practices, and Social Ecological Systems.
 Participating students will learn some of the most advanced techniques and hone skills that are both highly effective and marketable for environmental agencies, organizations and institutions, and environmentally concerned businesses.
 Consistently ranked among the top university environmental programs globally, our multidisciplinary curriculum is designed to build high-level practitioners, developing successful methods and solutions to tackle some of our world’s most important environmental issues.
-Suggested courses for this specialization include:
+Suggested courses include:

 - Planning for Environmental Conservation and Sustainability

 - Applied Remote Sensing and GIS for Resource Inventory and Analysis